dudzio12/esp8266-restclient/README.md

 This library is derived almost entirely from the great work done here: https://github.com/csquared/arduino-restclient

+# Fork note

+API I used returns token inside response header, there was no way to access it, so I've managed to prepare two more functions.
+One for full access to raw response, and the second to fetch specific header value in simplest possible way.
+I have no time to prepare full test suites, but it should work on any environments.

 # Install

 Clone (or download and unzip) the repository to `~/Documents/Arduino/libraries`